DenisPushkarev/flowmailer_adapter/README.md

 # FlowmailerAdapter

 A [FlowMailer](https://flowmailer.com/) Adapter for the [Bamboo](https://github.com/thoughtbot/bamboo) email app.

 ## Installation

-1. add dependency in your `mix.exs`:
+1. Add dependency in your `mix.exs`:

 ```elixir
 def deps do